codefellows/seattle-301d56/class-01/README.md

 - Announcements
     - Welcome!
 So glad you're here!
     - There's an extra Partner Power Hour tomorrow (Tuesday)!
 Report is due Wednesday.
+    - Accessibility meetup on campus tonight from last week's PPH speaker, 6-8pm.
 - Week-by-week overview of 301
+    - Week 3: An Awesome Week
 - Review of lab 00 assignments
-- Discussion of context, scope, "this", and "new"
+- Discussion of context, scope, `this`, and `new`
 - Review of CSS floats
 - Introduction to code challenges
-- Introduction of today's Code Challenge topic
+- Introduction of forEach
 - Lab Prep

 ## Learning Objectives